 Southwest Area Study - Update

-The Southwest Area Study - Update is a cooperative update between the Capital Area Metropolitan Planning Organization (CAMPO) and the North Carolina Department of Transportation (NCDOT) to the original Southwest Area Study that will address the changes in land use and transportation in the area since 2012 and serve to inform the 2050 Metropolitan Transportation Plan (MTP).
-This study evaluates the multi-modal network and land use scenarios in and around southwestern Wake County, northern Harnett County, and the municipalities of Angier, Apex, Fuquay-Varina and Holly Springs.
+The Southwest Area Study Update, completed in 2019, was a collaborative effort between the Capital Area MPO and NCDOT.
+It was an update to the original Southwest Area Study (2012) addressing changes in land use and transportation in the area.
+This study evaluated the multi-modal network and land use scenarios in and around southwestern Wake County, northern Harnett County, and the municipalities of Angier, Apex, Fuquay-Varina and Holly Springs.

 Southeast Area Study

 The Southeast Area Study, completed in 2017, was a collaborative effort between the Capital Area MPO, NCDOT, and the Upper Coastal Plain RPO to study southeastern Wake County and western Johnston County.